Battle Rope Muscles Worked (Arms, Back, Shoulders) & Hidden Benefit

 Battle Rope Benefits

 One of the most notable benefits of using battle ropes is the ability to have an effective full-body workout that can burn a lot of calories.
-Battle ropes are a fairly easy exercise for a beginner to pick up which makes it a great beginner guide to follow for those looking to add exercises to their beginner hypertrophy program
+Battle ropes are a beginner-friendly exercise, making them an excellent addition to a beginner’s guide for those seeking to enhance their beginner hypertrophy program.

-While the upper and lower body is some of the battle rope muscles worked, battle ropes also offer a cardio and endurance workout.
+Even though with battle rope, muscles worked are the upper and lower body, it also offer a cardio and endurance workout.
 They can help train power and explosive movements alongside speed and agility.

 As a lesser known or hidden benefit, battle ropes can also build muscle in beginners and if the weight of the rope is increased over time with thicker and thicker ropes, then gymgoers can progressively overload (increase the weight over time) as well.
 Although most use the battle rope for cardio.